 - Start to get back on track today by listing all your income and spending.
-Use our online Budget Planner at moneyhelper.org.uk/budget-planner - Your top priority is your mortgage, so credit cards and any other loans not secured on your home should be paid after this.
-Look at your spending and divide it into essential bills, such as your utility bills, Council Tax (or Rates in Northern Ireland) and non-essential spending. - See where you can reduce the amount you spend on things you buy regularly. - Update your budget regularly and work out how much you can pay your mortgage lender and for other essential bills.
+Use our online Budget planner at moneyhelper.org.uk/budget-planner - Your top priority is your mortgage, so credit cards and any other loans not secured on your home should be paid after this.
+Look at your spending and divide it into essential bills, such as your utility bills, Council Tax (or Rates in Northern Ireland) and non-essential spending.
+To find out which bills to pay first, use our Bill prioritiser moneyhelper.org.uk/cost-of-living/bill-prioritiser - Check if you can reduce the amount you spend on things you buy often. - Update your budget regularly and work out how much you can pay your mortgage lender and for other essential bills.